ShadowEngineTeam/hxcpp/README.md

 # License

 This hxcpp fork is licensed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 # Building the Tools